PaulKeydel/SudokuSolver/README.md

 # SudokuSolver
 This C++ program can solve Sudokus by applying human strategies.
-Just compile the project using the makefile and run it in terminal.
-A simple text-based user interface is provided in order to enter the quiz.
+A simple text-based user interface is provided in order to easily enter the quiz.
 It's also possible to read a quiz from file (see boards in this repo).

-9 logical strategies are implemented:
+**How does the solving algorithm work?:** First, the program passes through all empty cells and collects all possible candidates for each cell.
+Depending on how many entries are given in the same row, column or block, an empty cell can have one or more possible candidates.
+Based on logical rules and dependencies between cells, the algortihm then tries to eliminate candidates until only one number is left in the set.
+9 logical strategies are implemented so far:

 * Hidden singles
 * Naked singles
 * Hidden pairs